bdastur/notes/aws/readme.md

 * Always deploy NAT Gateway in the public subnet.
 * Must have an Elastic IP address associated to work.
 * NAT gateways must be behind a security group.
-* There must be a route of the private subnet to the NAT instance in order for this to work.
+* There must be a route from the private subnet to the NAT instance in order for this to work.
 * The amount of traffic that a NAT instance supports depends on the instance size.